Carl Jung inspired improvisation

 Most of all I hope the course will help people to bring their full selves to the stage and inspire their next chapter in improv and acting.
 I hope longer term it will inspire the future of improv in general.”

-next available dates
+next available online dates

 hoopla recommended by:

 Steve Roe is the Director and Co-founder of Hoopla and has been teaching improv for over 14 years.

 Steve creates a friendly, fun & supportive atmosphere in workshops where people are free to play and be themselves.

 Steve has experience of teaching beginners, experienced improvisers, stand ups, drama school students and professional actors.

 He teaches improv at East 15 Drama School and Imperial College London, and to corporate clients including Google, Facebook, Comedy Central, Apple, BBC and ITV.

 In 2010 Steve founded the UK’s first ever improvised comedy club at The Miller in London Bridge, helping to create a vibrant community of performers and audience.

 Hoopla’s Improv Comedy Club was recently recommended by Time Out, The Daily Telegraph, The Independent, The Guardian, The Evening Standard and The Londonist.

 Steve has studied improv with Keith Johnstone, Charna Halpern from IO, Patti Styles from Improv Melbourne, Shawn Kinley from Loose Moose, The Annoyance, The Upright Citizens Brigade, Fooling with Jonathan Kay and Clown with Mick Barnfather.